-A letter from Steven Cramer, director of the graduate Creative Writing Program at Lesley
+A letter from the faculty and staff of the MFA in Creative Writing Program

 The art of writing creates a conversation between one interior life and another.
 You must be considering total immersion in that art, or why would you be reading this letter?
 And you’re probably intrigued by the low-residency model of MFA creative writing programs.
 (If you’re not sure what the low-residency model entails, you’re not alone.
 Click on residency information for some specifics.)